Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/README.md

 It looks like most purchases for yoga supplies are being made in the United States, while other products are being viewed in other countries.
 Since a lot of revenue is unaccounted for in other countries, visitor views could be gauge for what items are popular to purchase.

-Including the approximation, there were 463 distinct fullvisitorid's which made a purchase on the site.
+Including the approximation, there were 463 distinct fullvisitorid's in new_analytics and all_sessions which made a purchase on the site.
 That's 0.35% when compared to 130345 ids in question 3, which further affirms a lot of missing revenue data.

 ## Challenges